TreyE/rex_port/README.md

 4. Because of how pipes and fork work, we now have a command that is running, with the following benefits:
    1. Anything we write to the Ruby Writer pipe, the child will get as it's STDIN
    2. We can read anything the child writes to STDOUT from the Ruby Standard Reader pipe
-   3. We can read any errors the child writes to STDERR from the Ruby Error Pipe
+   3. We can read any errors the child writes to STDERR from the Ruby Error Reader pipe
-5. We now send messages by writing to our Ruby Writer Pipe and getting responses from our Ruby Standard Reader/Ruby Error Reader Pipe.
+5. We now send messages by writing to our Ruby Writer Pipe and getting responses from our Ruby Standard Reader/Ruby Error Reader pipes.
 We also monitor the process to see if it dies, and spin up a new one if required.